singaround/songbook/songs/crossing-the-bar-crossing-the-bar.md

 _Turns again home, turns again home,_\
 _When that which drew from out the boundless deep_\
 _Turns again home._

+Twilight and evening bell,\
+And after that the dark!\
+And may there be no sadness of farewell\
+When I embark.

+_When I embark, when I embark,_\
+_And may there be no sadness of farewell_\
+_When I embark._

 For though from out our bourne of time and place\
 The flood may bear me far,\